Clinton T. Magill

 Associate / Charleston

-Clinton is an Associate in the Charleston office.
-He enjoys a wide-ranging civil law practice in both state and federal courts in South Carolina, with a primary focus on complex cases involving construction litigation, insurance coverage & bad faith litigation, and commercial litigation.
-However, Clinton also regularly advises clients on insurance coverage and policy interpretations, has represented parties in both employment litigation and general liability cases, and has represented entities with zoning disputes before municipal courts and town councils.
-In his litigation practice, he has successfully argued several dispositive motions on behalf of his clients in South Carolina’s state courts.
-Throughout his practice, Clinton has represented a variety of diverse clients, such as general contractors, subcontractors, manufacturers, insurance companies, claims administrators, homeowners associations, law firms, non-profit corporations, and various other businesses such as an in-home caregiving service, an auto shop, and a storage company.
+Clinton is an associate in the Charleston office.
+He enjoys a wide-ranging civil practice with a primary focus on complex cases involving construction litigation, insurance coverage & bad faith litigation, and product liability.
+However, Clinton also regularly issues insurance coverage opinions for his clients, represents parties in general liability and commercial litigation matters, and has represented entities with zoning disputes before municipal courts and town councils.
+In his litigation practice, he has drafted and argued several successful dispositive motions on behalf of his clients in both state and federal court.
+Throughout his practice, Clinton has represented a variety of diverse clients, including contractors, engineers, architects, manufacturers, dealers, suppliers, insurance carriers, claims administrators, insurance agents, homeowners associations, law firms, non-profit corporations, and various other businesses such as an in-home caregiving service, an auto shop, and a moving & storage company.

-Prior to law school, Clinton lived in Miami (FL) where he was a Finance & HR Analyst for Beauté Prestige International, a subsidiary of Shiseido (one of the world’s largest cosmetic companies).
-Clinton earned his undergraduate degree in Accounting from the School of Business Administration at the University of Miami (“The U”).
-While in Florida, he was also the lead guitarist in a rock band that performed at several large venues and events across Florida, including at the Sunset Cove Amphitheater and on the Vans Warped Tour.
-Clinton is a proud Charleston native and alumnus of Porter-Gaud School and has enjoyed volunteering for organizations such as Habitat for Humanity (both of Charleston and Greater Miami), the Ronald McDonald House Charities of Charleston, and Special Olympics.
+Prior to law school, Clinton lived in Miami (FL) where he was the Finance & HR Analyst for Beauté Prestige International, a subsidiary of Shiseido (one of the world’s largest cosmetic companies).
+Clinton earned his undergraduate degree in Accounting from the School of Business Administration at the University of Miami.
+While in Florida, he was also the lead guitarist in a hard rock band that performed at several large events and venues across Florida, including on the Vans Warped Tour and at the Sunset Cove Amphitheater.
+Clinton is a proud Charleston native and alumnus of Porter-Gaud School.
+He enjoys serving on the Planning Committee of MUSC’s Annual Judges and Attorneys Substance Abuse and Ethics CLE Seminar and volunteering for organizations such as Habitat for Humanity (both of Charleston and Greater Miami).

 Patrick Norris and Clinton Magill Secure Voluntary Majority Dismissal with Prejudice of Cross-Claims Asserted Against Framing Subcontractor Client